Skip to content

 As the accounting profession evolves and expands, practitioners are increasingly looking to software to drive efficiencies in all tax areas, and audit is no exception.
 In a complex tax landscape driven by advances in technology and constantly changing accounting and auditing standards, accountants need a dynamic, end-to-end solution for accurate, efficient audits.

-With technologies like cognitive computing, artificial intelligence (AI) and data analytics gaining popularity, many accountants are investing in high-tech solutions to enhance their audit offerings.
+With technologies like cognitive computing, artificial intelligence (AI), and data analytics gaining popularity, many accountants are investing in high-tech solutions to enhance their audit offerings.
 Add to that cloud-based audit technology and integrated research solutions and accountants can collaborate seamlessly without sacrificing security—all while completing audits faster and with absolute confidence.

 So how does this technology help audit accountants?
-Cognitive computing and AI can simulate human thought processes in a computerized model using machine learning, data mining, pattern recognition and natural language processing.
+Cognitive computing and AI can simulate human thought processes in a computerized model using machine learning, data mining, pattern recognition, and natural language processing.
 When it comes to audits, these technologies can aggregate data to identify common risk areas based on attributes, like industry or company size, and formulate an audit plan.

 These technological advances are transforming the way accountants conduct audits, helping them do their jobs better, more efficiently and with more accuracy.
-By streamlining data and eliminating manual work, auditors can focus more time on situational judgements and seeing the full picture, which helps their clients ultimately make better decisions.
+By streamlining data and eliminating manual work, auditors can focus more time on situational judgments and seeing the full picture, which helps their clients ultimately make better decisions.

 This judgment involves things like identifying key audit risks and determining how to design audit procedures to respond adequately to those risks.
 Because audit judgment skills are typically developed and refined through years of experience, training, and interaction with colleagues, the latest technologies can harness these judgments from across thousands of audits to provide assistance to auditors in real-time, while keeping client information secure.